(Updated November 19, 2019) The deteriorating state of the planet has caused Sir David Attenborough to lose his appetite for meat.

 The issue of climate change is not just severe but time-sensitive, too.
 A report released last year by several of the world’s leading authorities stated that humankind has just 12 years to prevent a climate change crisis; the report said that human-caused carbon dioxide emissions must drop by 45 percent before 2030 in order to avoid major environmental disasters.

-The agreement, which includes 197 countries, has a long-term goal of keeping the global average temperature to below 2°C above pre-industrial levels.
-It also strives to limit temperature increase to 1.5°C, which is when the effects of climate change would be much more distinct.
+One effort to achieve this goal is the Paris Agreement.
+The agreement now includes 197 countries.
+It has a long-term goal of keeping the global average temperature to below 2°C above pre-industrial levels.
+It also strives to limit temperature increase to 1.5°C, which is when the effects of climate change would become much more distinct.

 When discussing climate change, many blame oil companies, car manufacturers, and major airlines.
 However, a growing bank of research is uncovering the major influence of food production on climate change.
 Studies have found that animal agriculture creates more greenhouse gas emissions than every mode of transport on earth put together.
 UNEP said in a statement, “The greenhouse gas footprint of animal agriculture rivals that that of every car, truck, bus, ship, airplane, and rocket ship combined.”
 The organization added, “There is no pathway to achieve the Paris climate objectives without a massive decrease in the scale of animal agriculture.”

 In late 2017, researchers looked at how much carbon pollution is generated during the production of different foods, finding that animal products are notably worse for the planet than plant-based foods.
-The findings showed that 74 grams of carbon dioxide is discharged to make cheese and 52 grams is emitted for chicken.
+Cheesemaking produces more than 74 grams of carbon dioxide.
+Chicken produces more than 52 grams.
 Beef is the worst offender, producing 330 grams of carbon to make a single serving of meat.
 “That’s like driving a car three miles,” said researcher M. Sanjayan.
-To produce plant-based foods like beans and lentils, 1.9 grams and 2 grams of carbon respectively is generated.
+Plant-based foods like beans and lentils produce 1.9 grams and 2 grams of carbon respectively.
 “We’re probably eating too much meat… Vegan is the way to go for the least impact on the planet,” Sanjayan said.

 Postdoctoral researcher Maya Almaraz commented, “A lot of people feel really helpless when it comes to climate change, like they can’t make a difference.
 And what our research is showing is that your personal decisions really can have a big impact.”